jonschlinkert/templates/README.md

 ## History

+### v0.21.0

+**Breaking changes**

+* The `queue` property has been removed, as well as related code for loading views using events.
+This behavior can easily be added using plugins or existing emitters.

+**Non-breaking**

+* The `View` and `Item` class have been externalized to modules [vinyl-item](https://github.com/jonschlinkert/vinyl-item) and [vinyl-view](https://github.com/jonschlinkert/vinyl-view) so they can be used in other libraries.

 ### v0.20.0

-**Context**

-* In general, context should be merged so that the most specific context wins over less specific.
+* **Context**: In general, context should be merged so that the most specific context wins over less specific.
 This fixes one case where locals was winning over front-matter

-**Helpers**

-* Exposes `.ctx()` method on helper context, to simplify merging context in non-built-in helpers
+* **Helpers**: Exposes `.ctx()` method on helper context, to simplify merging context in non-built-in helpers

-**Engines**

-* Fixes bug that was using default engine on options instead of engine that matches view file extension.
+* **Engines**: Fixes bug that was using default engine on options instead of engine that matches view file extension.

 ### v0.19.0